ericoporto/ags-manual-wiki/Character.md

 used for X_SPEED and Y_SPEED are identical to those set in the AGS Editor for walking speed.

+Speed values may be either positive or negative.
+Positive values mean a speed of N pixels per game frame, while negative values mean a speed of 1/N pixels per game frame (that is - N game frames spent for a single pixel).

-X_SPEED and Y_SPEED can be identical, in which case the character moves with the same speed in any direction. (the editor calls this "Uniform movement speed")
+X_SPEED and Y_SPEED can be identical, in which case the character moves with the same speed in any direction (the editor calls this "Uniform movement speed").

 **NOTE:** This function CANNOT be called while the character is moving, so you must stop him first.